n3xus6/multilayer-perceptron/README.md

 ![gradient_descent](./readme_files/7.png)

-Not so obvious is what is the error of an inner neuron because only for the ouput neurons target values exist.
-So thats why there are two cases for calculating delta.
+Not so obvious is what the error of an inner neuron could be because only for the output neurons target values exist.
+So that's why there are two cases for calculating delta in the above formula.

 ## Parameter adjustments